hemal9022/predictum-tradingview-indicators/README.md

 predictum & gg shot, both has same strategy

-message on telegram - @earnlike_pro
+message on telegram - @tradingview_premium_indicator

 they are giving full code so anyone can use in algo trading.....
 #tradingview